-- 2.2 For selling Donau Soja soya, the trader shall send a lot certificate request to their certification body.
-Each request shall include the following information: - name and contact information of the buyer; - quantity of the soya bean lot to be sold as Donau Soja; - harvest year; - codes of the lot certificates related to the quantity of Donau Soja soya to be sold. - 2.3 The trader shall accept as response from their certification body the lot certificate in the form of a signed PDF document.
-The lot certificate shall include the following information: - code of the certification body; - code of the lot certificate; - quantity of the soya bean lot certified as Donau Soja; - name and contact information of the buyer; - harvest year; - "Donau Soja" logo. - 2.4 The trader shall document the following for all purchases and sales of soya beans/products: - names, addresses and, where applicable, EU registration numbers (or equivalent specifications in non-EU countries) of all suppliers and customers; - lot, quantity, quality label "Donau Soja", and lot certificates; - delivery date, carrier and receiver.
+- 2.3 For selling Donau Soja soya, the trader shall send a lot/traceability certificate request to their certification body.
+Each request shall include the following information: - name and contact information of the buyer; - where applicable, codes of the lot/traceability certificates related to the quantity of Donau Soja soya to be sold; - type, trade name and quantity of the soya bean/product to be sold as Donau Soja soya or to be delivered to the buyer; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); and - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115. - 2.4 The trader shall accept as response from their certification body the lot/traceability certificate in the form of a signed PDF document.
+The lot/traceability certificate shall include the following information: - name, postal and e-mail address of the seller; - name, postal and e-mail address of the buyer; - code of the certification body; - code of the lot/traceability certificate; - quantity of the soya bean lot/product unit certified as Donau Soja; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115; - "Donau Soja" logo.